rattaroaz/DKSKOfficial/readme.md

 				the property component in same location to edit the manager or property Can also delete managers and properties
 		Add Supervisor will list empty editable inputs and blank the drop down value.
-			Can add managers and properties
+			Can add managers and properties that exist in database.
 		Add Manager and Add Property wil show text box to type in Manager or Property from database.
 Autocomplete and can choose multiple Managers or Properties.
 		Submit saves work.
 Cancel goes to the company drop down.
 Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view